What is Attendance Allowance?

 It could include help outside the home.
 It does not matter if no one actually gives this help, as long as you can show you need it.

 You can have any type of disability or illness, including sight or hearing impairments, or mental health issues such as dementia.

 To claim Attendance Allowance you must have needed help with your care needs for at least 6 months.
 (If you’re terminally ill you can make a claim straight away.)

-Attendance Allowance is paid at 2 different rates £55.10 or £82.30 and how much you get depends on the level of care that you need because of your disability.
+Attendance Allowance is paid at two different rates and how much you get depends on the level of care that you need because of your disability.